papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ### Swapping From an Exact Amount of Tokens

 The asset conversion pallet enables users to exchange a specific quantity of one asset for another in a designated liquidity pool by swapping them for an exact amount of tokens.
-It guarantees that the user will receive at least a predetermined minimum amount of the second asset.
-This function is intended to provide trading predictability, allowing users to conduct asset exchanges confidently, knowing they will receive minimum returns.
+It guarantees the user will receive at least a predetermined minimum amount of the second asset.
+This function increases trading predictability and allows users to conduct asset exchanges with confidence that they are assured a minimum return.

 To swap assets for an exact amount of tokens, follow these steps: